 Launch of the 1 billion $USD PAMEX 2030 Local Finance Investment Facility (PLIFF), with France, contribute to sanitation and waste management, electrification of ports, bioenergy for maritime transport, protection and re-generation of biodiversity of maritime coasts

 Launch of the International Drought Resilience Alliance, with the UN Convention to Combat Desertification, which the UfM has observer status to, Spain and the European Commission, among other partners.
 The Alliance will function as a collaborative platform that catalyses political momentum and mobilizes resources for targeted actions to enhance drought resilience in countries, cities, and communities.

 Signature of the “Sustainable Electricity Trade Roadmap” by Morocco France, Germany, Portugal and Spain, with the support of the UfM.
 The initiative aims to facilitate the ‘mutually beneficial’ exchanges of renewable electricity between Morocco and the four EU countries, recognizing the benefits of regional electricity market integration.

 Expansion of the Programme for Energy Efficiency in Buildings (PEEB-MED), with a budget of 460M euros.
 PEEB Med will benefit 14 million people and help avoid 1M CO2 tonnes of equivalent over 50 years.
 COP27 marked a new scaled up phase for the programme, which was launched at COP22 in 2016, in Marrakech, with an extension to 7 additional Mediterranean countries.

-Moreover, I had the opportunity to exchange with several key partners from the region, ranging from Prince Albert II of Monaco Foundation, the European Centre for Medium-range Weather Forecast (ECMWF), the German Development Agency (GIZ), Sida, PRIMA to Plan Bleu, MedECC, EMEA and ALF.
+Moreover, the Pavilion saw the exchange of several key partners from the region, ranging from Prince Albert II of Monaco Foundation, the European Centre for Medium-range Weather Forecast (ECMWF), the German Development Agency (GIZ), Sida, PRIMA to Plan Bleu, MedECC, EMEA and ALF.